pauiglesias/offload-chatgpt-streaming-demo/README.md

 A free plan with 50 calls per day is available.

-### Docker installed on your machine, or PHP with cUrl support, or using a Web server
+### Docker installed on your machine, or PHP with cUrl support, or using a Web Server

 You can execute this demo using [Docker](https://www.docker.com), so you need to have it installed on your machine.